Redfern railway station: Redfern railway station

 Until 1994, Redfern had an overhead footbridge at the Eveleigh end of the platforms, connecting platforms 1–10 by stairs.
 This was demolished because the funds for its maintenance were not available.
-In c.
-1994 the southern footbridge was removed as the Eveleigh railway workshops were gradually closed down and the footbridge was no longer required.
+Around 1994, the southern footbridge was removed as the Eveleigh railway workshops were gradually closed down and the footbridge was no longer required.

-In c.
-1999, the station underwent a major upgrade including the demolition of the northern footbridge and stairs to the platforms.
+Around 1999, the station underwent a major upgrade, including the demolition of the northern footbridge and stairs to the platforms.
 A new footbridge and stairs were built, with only a pair of iron newel posts on platform 1 remaining of the earlier stairways.
 A single track tunnel was built for steam locomotives from Central station to access Eveleigh Railway Workshops.
-Known as the Engine Dive, it dives to the north of Platform 1 surfacing at the southern end of Platform 10.
+Known as the Engine Dive, the tunnel descends to the north of Platform 1 and surfaces at the southern end of Platform 10.
 A number of chimneys still exist, especially on Platform 1.

 The present Redfern station was damaged by fire in the 2004 Redfern riots.
-The ticketing area and station master's office were significantly damaged - and the windows in the front of the station were bricked up for almost a year afterwards to prevent further attacks.
+The ticketing area and station master's office were significantly damaged, and the windows in the front of the station were bricked up for almost a year afterwards to prevent further attacks.
 They have since been replaced with glass windows.

 A rising public concern about the lack of disability access to the station platforms led to a petition of over 50,000 signatures and a debate in State Parliament in 2013.
-Transport Minister Gladys Berejiklian committed funding to provide a lift to one platform only which opened in November 2015 on platform 6 and 7.
+Transport Minister Gladys Berejiklian committed funding to a lift serving one platform.
+The lift opened in November 2015, serving platforms 6 and 7.

 The Gibbons Street exit closed in 2018 and was replaced by a new entrance on the corner of Gibbons and Lawson Streets in November 2018.

-In August 2019, further improved accessibility was proposed including a new concourse at the southern end of the station.
-The Southern Concourse began construction in 2021 and opened in October 2023.
-The upgrade provided lift access to Platforms 1–10, a new entrance off Little Eveleigh Street and a relocation of the existing Marian Street entrance.
-To enable construction of the new concourse it was necessary to relocate a heritage listed building, originally built in 1884, on Platform 1.
+In August 2019, further improved accessibility was proposed, including a new concourse at the southern end of the station.
+Construction of the Southern Concourse began in 2021 and opened in October 2023.
+The upgrade provided lift access to platforms 1–10, a new entrance off Little Eveleigh Street and a relocation of the existing Marian Street entrance.
+To enable construction of the new concourse, a heritage-listed building on Platform 1 that was originally built in 1884 was relocated.

-Lift access to platforms 11–12, which are on a diverging, underground alignment, would potentially involve a multi-storey development, is still to be provided.
+Lift access to platforms 11–12, which are on a diverging underground alignment, has yet to be provided.
+Providing lift access to these platforms would potentially involve a multi-storey development.